Things to Do in Brenham

 Explore Texas History

 Many of the most important moments of the early history of Texas played out near where Brenham is today.
-The Texas Declaration of Independence and the republic’s first constitution were created at present-day Washington-on-the-Brazos in March of 1836.
-Much of this history is remembered at the Washington-on-the-Brazos State Park, which occupies nearly 300 acres about 20 miles northeast of Brenham.
-The park features quite a few things to see and do.
+The Texas Declaration of Independence and the Republic's first constitution were created at present-day Washington-on-the-Brazos in March of 1836.
+Much of this history is remembered at the Washington-on-the-Brazos State Historic Site, which occupies nearly 300 acres about 20 miles northeast of Brenham.
+The Site features quite a few things to see and do.
 Start at Independence Hall, the building where the original 59 delegates fashioned the Declaration of Independence and the state’s first constitution.
 From there, you’ll be primed to visit the Star of the Republic Museum, a modern two-story facility that highlights Texas’ remarkable past with interactive exhibits and artifact displays.

 Drink some Wine